 - Make each state a stage.
 Remember to number stages in octal.
-Up to 1024 total stages are available in the DL06, numbered 0 to 1777 in octal. - Put transition logic inside the stage which originates each transition (the stage each arrow points away from). - Use an initial stage (ISG) for any states that must be active at powerup. - Place the outputs or actions in the appropriate stages.
+Up to 256 total stages are available in the D2-230 CPU.
+Up to 512 total stages are available in the D2-240 CPU.
+Up to 1024 total stages are available in the D2-250-1, D2-260 and D2-262 CPUs. - Put transition logic inside the stage which originates each transition (the stage each arrow points away from). - Use an initial stage (ISG) for any states that must be active at power-up. - Place the outputs or actions in the appropriate stages.

-You'll notice that Steps 1 through 3 just prepare us to write the stage program in Step 4.
+You will notice that Steps 1 through 3 prepare us to write the stage program in Step 4.
 However, the program virtually writes itself because of the preparation beforehand.
-Soon you'll be able to start with a word description of an application and create a stage program in one easy session!
+Soon you will be able to start with a word description of an application and create a stage program in one easy session!